Maikel Garcia Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.76 team ERA ranks fifth among all league pitching staffs.
+- The Guardians have the seventh-ranked team ERA across all league pitching staffs (3.87).

-- The Guardians allow the third-fewest home runs in baseball (78 total, one per game).
+- The Guardians surrender the fifth-fewest home runs in baseball (89 total, one per game).

-- His most recent appearance came on Friday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering four earned runs while giving up five hits.
+- His most recent time out came on Saturday against the Chicago Cubs, when the right-hander went 5 2/3 scoreless innings while giving up three hits.

+- In 12 games this season, the 24-year-old has amassed an ERA of 3.46, with 9.3 strikeouts per nine innings.
+Opponents are hitting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.